varjo/writeups/htb/unattended/Unattended.md

 		$sql = "SELECT name FROM idname where id = '25'";
 	}
 ```
-We see three different `valid_ids`, each corresponding to the `main`, `about`, and `contact` pages under `index.php`.
+We see three different `valid_ids`, each corresponding to the `main`, `about`, and `contact` links under `index.php`.
 If our provided ID is outside of this set, we are returned to the default `main` page.

-We can test this SQLi by injecting `25' or '1' = '1` as our page ID:
+We can test this SQLi by injecting `25' or '1' = '1` as our page ID, providing a valid id and an injection payload:

 ![](pictures/sqli_true.png)

-Injecting `25 or '1' = '2` yields a slightly different response:
+Injecting `25 or '1' = '2` yields a slightly different response, a good indication that our SQL logic is being interpreted:

 ![](pictures/sqli_false.png)